Give Me Light and I Shall Dominate

 Just think of Elon Musk and his aspirations to make life multiplanetary.
 Perhaps we’ve conquered all of this earth, and there’s a need for us to explore and to go beyond the horizon.
 When I consider his work in advancing technology, science, and space exploration, it inspires me as an artist to remain curious, embrace the future with an optimistic spirit, and change with each new day.

-Why I’m so grateful
+Why I’m So Grateful

 I am grateful for simple things.
 Water is our life force, and we should protect it, honor it, and cherish it.
 Maybe you can fast for a very long time without food, but your body needs water.
 Water is the first thing that I am grateful for today.
 I’m grateful that I can drink water from my tap, filling my belly, providing me with energy in this life and vitality to conquer today.
 I’m grateful for the sun, and the power that it provides me with.
 I’m grateful for the breeze, and the sensation that it gives me upon my skin.
 I’m thankful for the sounds of birds, chirping, and society, and the people that I can surround myself with.
 I’m surrounded by beautiful people, nature, and architecture that uplift and inspire me, allowing me to remain grateful for the small things.
 I’m grateful for the time I spend with my mother, family, and loved ones.
 I’m grateful for my lifelong childhood friends, and the people that I am closest to.
 I’m grateful for grass-fed beef, which satiates me and keeps me going every day.
 Honestly, I’m filled with nothing but gratitude and abundance, and going forward, I just want to share this joy with others.